Shookapic/Flowfy/Documentation/CONTRIBUTING.md

-# Contributing to AREA 🎉
+# Contributing to Flowfy 🎉

 Thank you for your interest in contributing to our React project! ❤️
 We welcome all contributions, from bug fixes to new features, improvements, and documentation.